snubwoody/wakunguma.com/src/articles/rust-performance.md

 This adds up quite a lot, especially if there are multiple generics, `fn largest<T,S>()`, so a really common function like that gets used in multiple places will generate a lot of code.

+### Build scripts

+Some build scripts bundle entire libraries or resources into the executable, this relies on I/O and is not cheap.

+## Dependencies

 One issue I don't see brought up, is how rust's stronger dependence on libraries means that popular crates that are slower to compile will end up *affecting* all the downstream crates.
 In a lot of other languages the standard library has more built-in functionality which means there's generally less